GoogleCloudPlatform/click-to-deploy/k8s/influxdb/README.md

 #### Install the Application resource definition

-Do a one-time setup of your cluster and install Custom Reference Definition object for Kubernetes Application.
+Do a one-time setup for your cluster to understand Application resources.

 To do that, navigate to `k8s/vendor` subdirectory of the repository and run the following command: